TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Experiments for the Digital Ad optimization

-The main experiment in Section \ref{sec:personaSim}-\ref{sec:Result} evaluates the candidate ad at each iteration as the mean of scores across 411 personas (20\% of the persona data in Twin-2k-500 \citep{toubia2025twin}) that were injected into the LLM's context.
-Each persona consists of a large amount of information, with 500 survey questions accounting for around $50{,}000$ tokens.
-Would \textsc{T-BoN BO} still outperform strong state-of-the-art baselines when the LLM receives less persona context information?

-To test this, we ran a no-persona ablation experiment in which the evaluator is a single LLM (Gemini 2.5 Flash) with no auxiliary persona context.
-Concretely, at each iteration, we present only the ad image candidate to LLM judge (Gemini 2.5 Flash) together with the same 1–5 effectiveness rubric, set temperature to 0, and compute the same scalar score as the log-probability–weighted expectation over $\{1,\dots,5\}$ as before.\footnote{With temperature $=0$, the judge’s output is deterministic for a fixed image and rubric; the logprob vector is still available, so the expected score is stable across repeated calls.} This collapses the evaluation to a deterministic mapping and removes heterogeneity from personas and sampling, allowing us to test whether \textsc{T-BoN BO}'s performance depends on specific persona information-related setup.
-To ensure there is no leakage of preference, we used GPT-5 instead of Gemini 2.5 Flash for generating meta-reflection, generating textual gradients, and making Best-of-N choices.
+So far, in all our experiments, we used the persona dataset for evaluation and the goal was to optimize the ads serve to the target population captured by the persona dataset \citep{toubia2025twin}.
+However, a natural question here is whether \textsc{TextBO} can still perform well if we simply use a different target population/evaluator without access to extensive persona information during training.
+(Recall that each persona consists of a large amount of information, with 500 survey questions accounting for around $50{,}000$ tokens.)
+Therefore, we run a no-persona ablation experiment in which the evaluator is a single LLM (Gemini 2.5 Flash) with no auxiliary persona context.
+Concretely, at each iteration, we present only the ad image candidate to a LLM judge (Gemini 2.5 Flash) together with the same 1–5 effectiveness rubric, set the temperature to 0, and compute the same scalar score as the log-probability–weighted expectation over $\{1,\dots,5\}$ as before.\footnote{With temperature $=0$, the judge’s output is deterministic for a fixed image and rubric; the logprob vector is still available, so the expected score is stable across repeated calls.} This collapses the evaluation to a deterministic mapping between ads and scores; it removes heterogeneity from personas and stochasticity from sampling, allowing us to test whether \textsc{TextBO}'s performance depends on specific persona information-related setup.
+To ensure that there is no leakage of preferences, we used GPT-5 instead of Gemini 2.5 Flash for critic model $M_{critic}$ (i.e., the operators used for generating meta-reflection, generating textual gradients, and making the \textsc{Best-of-N} choices.).

-We again compare \textsc{T-BoN BO} ($J{=}5$ trajectories) against the \textsc{Best-of-64} initial baseline; we exclude \textsc{GEPA}, which requires multiple personas (multiple problems, in GEPA's language.)

-Figure \ref{fig:Flashperformance} plots \textsc{T-BoN BO} across 10 optimization steps starting from the \textsc{Worst5-of-64} prompts under the ablation setup.
-As in Figure \ref{fig:performance}, the main experiment's results, the value shown in Figure \ref{fig:Flashperformance} is the mean of that step's scores over eight scenarios.
-As can see in Figure \ref{fig:Flashperformance}, \textsc{T-BoN BO} again outperforms \textsc{Best-of-64} baseline from optimization step 3.
-Except for the fact that in general the evaluation scores without persona information are more optimistic than scores with persona information for both \textsc{T-BoN BO} and \textsc{Best-of-64}, the ablation experiment's trend in Figure \ref{fig:Flashperformance} shows the same trend we saw in Figure \ref{fig:performance}.